 - Price: This is a $400 sound appliance, and given its great sound and build quality, it deserves to be.
 Unfortunately, that price belongs to a market were most people aren't shopping unless they have a fair bit of expendable income.

 - Platform Isolation: This wasn't a technical problem as much as it just angered me.
 There are 3 models, each only really differs in which devices can stream to it.
 The V5AP works with iOS devices and iTunes (PC and Mac), the V5PF only works with Android devices (No PC/Mac?) and the V5BT supports anything over Bluetooth, but sacrifices WiFi's fidelity for Bluetooth's mediocre range and quality.
-There is a program in place that allows you to trade one model for another during the 3-year warranty, but you will be charged $99 for each trade.
-At the very least, there is no technical reason that the V5PF (Android edition) can't be used by other devices, but no software is being made for other platforms to provide that functionality.
-A single speaker with Play-Fi and Airplay support would require the same hardware, making this exclusively a software and licensing issue.
+Wren offers an exchange program that allows customers to exchange any one model for another during the 3-year warranty, but it comes at a cost of $99 for each trade.
+However, a single speaker with support for both Play-Fi and Airplay shouldn't require any additional hardware, making this exclusively a software and licensing issue.